Introduction of SQL vs. NoSQL In the dynamic realm of data ...

 On the other hand, back-end web scaling plays a vital role in building a scalable web application.
 It is a complex process to grasp as it involves complicated calculations.
 Also, it’s often the root of a slow operating website or web application.

 So, one should always be careful about the rational use of server performance and query optimization.
 One can also use multiple back-end servers to help evenly distribute extra load and queries to help further boost web performance.

 With that said, we can now move on to the first category of front-end scaling, known as vertical scaling.
 The process of vertical scaling is also sometimes denoted by the words “scale up.”

 Vertical scaling involves using multiple machine power within a data center.
 This is how it enhances the power of an existing system by adding more resources to particular nodes.
 As a result, it can then handle the extra workload.
 This also means that you will have larger RAMs, faster CPUs, and more disks.

 But vertical scaling comes with a few limitations, making it less preferable in the current status quo than horizontal scaling.
 Such downsides include:

 As we have previously mentioned, horizontal scaling is preferable compared to vertical scaling.
 But similar to vertical scaling, we can also refer to horizontal scaling by the words “scale out.”

 Horizontal scaling means adding more machines to your current resources to scale them out.
-It adds more server storage to distribute any surge in workload evenly, reduces any chance for resource deficits, and is far cheaper and more versatile than vertical scaling.
+It adds more server storage to distribute any surge in workload.
+Evenly, it reduces any chance for resource deficits.
+Also, it’s far cheaper and more versatile than vertical scaling.

 This is why we will be focusing our attention on scaling out more.
 Still, there are some disadvantages concerning horizontal scaling.
 You can quickly end up incurring higher utility bills and licensing fees and leave more significant footprints and impact on your data center.